CodeCasterNL/SerializeThis/README.md

 Its basic functionality has been tested in various scenarios, but if you have a type it can't serialize, feel free to [open an issue](https://github.com/CodeCasterNL/SerializeThis/issues)!

 ## Building and Running
-This project is a Visual Studio Extension, so you'll need to install the [Visual Studio 2019 SDK](https://docs.microsoft.com/en-us/visualstudio/extensibility/installing-the-visual-studio-sdk?view=vs-201) in order to compile it.
+This output project is a Visual Studio Extension, so you'll need to install the [Visual Studio 2019 SDK](https://docs.microsoft.com/en-us/visualstudio/extensibility/installing-the-visual-studio-sdk?view=vs-201) in order to compile it.
 The startup project requres Visual Studio 2019 to open and build, but the extension should work in Visual Studio 2015, 2017 and 2019.
-Versions since 1.2 were only tested in VS 2019.
+Versions after 1.2.1 were only tested in VS 2019.

-Start debugging by running the CodeCaster.SerializeThis project, which starts an experimental instance of Visual Studio, where the extension will be loaded.
+Start debugging by running the `src/SerializeThis.Extension.VS2019` project from its solution, which starts an experimental instance of Visual Studio, where the extension will be loaded.
 You can then open any C# file, right-click a type name and see the "Serialize As" submenu.

 The experimental instance has its own file history, so click "Continue without code" on the startup screen, click `File -> Open -> File...` and select the file you wish to test, for example the file `JsonTestClasses.cs` in the root of this repository.
 On later runs of the experimental instance, you can then click `File -> Recent Files -> ...\JsonTestClasses.cs` so you won't have to browse to it again.